Showing any ad in videos and on video sites

 You can use AdWords to run a promotion for that video on YouTube pages for relevant keywords.
 Viewers on YouTube who search for related keywords can see a promotion for your video in the space to the right of YouTube search results.

 How viewers interact with your ad

-For text ads, viewers can hide or show the ad while they watch the video, reopen the text overlay, or close the ad permanently.
-If they don't click on the final ad after all 10 ads appear, the text overlay will automatically minimize.
+For text ads, viewers can hide or show the ad while they watch the video, reopen the text overlay or close the ad permanently.
+If they don't click on the final ad after all 10 ads appear, the text overlay will automatically minimise.
 Three relevant text ads will load in the video stream screen when the video finishes playing.

 Similarly, there are multiple ways a video content publisher can define how image and video ads will appear on their website pages.